kyoung/trek/PMO.md

 ## Power Systems
 Power in Trek is measured units called Dynes.
 All major systems operate in Megadynes, and so all power units are expressed in MDyn.

-# Tech debt and refactoring
+# Tech debt and refactoring: TODO Before v.1.0 can be declared
 - [ ] Consolidated CSS
   - [ ] Also, refactor to use stylus
 - [ ] Class-selector CSS